 - National Approved Lettings Scheme (NALS)

 Accreditation is different to just being a member of these organisations and involves demonstrating a level of competence; it usually means you need to successfully complete an accreditation training course prior to becoming accredited.
 Landlords should check their membership status with the organisation if they are unsure.

 To maintain accreditation, landlords must complete Continuing Professional Development.
 This usually means at least 10 hours of training a year.

 Landlords who become accredited before applying for a licence are eligible for a £50 discount.

-To assist landlords in becoming accredited the council is hosting training courses by the NLA on Friday 13 December 2019.
+To assist landlords in becoming accredited the council is hosting training courses provided by the NLA on Friday 26 June 2020.

 Exemptions from Licensing

 Some dwellings and lettings are excluded from licensing requirements, for example:

 - where the tenancies or licences are granted by registered social landlords and housing providers, including most housing associations and the Council